rydmike/flex_seed_scheme/README.md

 The variants `fidelity` and `content` have their own algorithm for the on colors that `useExpressiveOnContainerColors` impacts that are already expressive.
 Thus, the flag does nothing to their on-colors.
 Likewise `monochrome` is excluded from the expressive on colors feature, as it is intended to be monochrome.
 However, even for these variants the `useExpressiveOnContainerColors` will change the `onErrorContainer` color, to be more expressive in light mode.

+Starting with version 3.4.0 the parameter `useExpressiveOnContainerColors` in `SeedColorScheme.fromSeeds` now works with a scheme `variant` regardless of if it has `isFlutterScheme` set to true or false.
+Meaning it impacts both MCU `DynamicSchemeVariant` and FSS `FlexTones` based scheme variants.

+For `FlexTones` based variants, when using a built-in `FlexTones` or even a custom one, it is no longer necessary to use the `FlexTones` modifier `.expressiveOnContainer()` on the used `tones` to get a seeded color scheme with expressive on container tones in light mode.

+The `FlexTones` based modifier `.expressiveOnContainer()` is still used, but it is applied internally when the flag `useExpressiveOnContainerColors` is set to true.

+The `useExpressiveOnContainerColors` only applies in light mode to on container tones that are equal to 10, other tones are considered custom on purpose and are not changed.
+This is in-line with that the MCU `DynamicSchemeVariant`s that did not use tone 30 before as on container color in light mode, like Fidelity, Monochrome and Content were not affected by this change in MCU 0.12.0.
+In the same manner, this flag no longer changes `FlexTones` based schemes that have on container tones that are not 10.
+This applies to some on container colors in UltraContrast, Candy Pop and Chroma predefined `FlexTones`.

+This change makes this flag consistent and applicable to all seed generated schemes, regardless of if it is based on `DynamicSchemeVariant`, built-in `FlexTones` or even custom `FlexTones` configurations.

+For MCU seed generated schemes, `useExpressiveOnContainerColors` only has any impact when contrast level is at the default value (0), normal contrast.

+When using FFS seed generated schemes with `useExpressiveOnContainerColors` set to true, the modifier is applied before any `FlexTones` modifiers.
+Using tones modifiers, like e.g. `onMainsUseBW()` will thus as expected, override this setting and set on container colors to tone 0 or tone 100, depending on the container colors brightness.

 ### FlexTones Modifier `expressiveOnContainer()`

-The `tones` configuration class `FlexTones` can also use modifier `expressiveOnContainer()`.
+While no longer needed to be used directly, the `tones` configuration class `FlexTones` can still also use the modifier `expressiveOnContainer()`.
 It can be applied to any predefined or custom `FlexTones` to make a returned `FlexTones` instance where the tones for light mode on container tones are set to 30 for more color expressive container text and icons on none surface containers.

-This modifier only impacts none surface on-container tones that are dark and thus only has any impact on the light theme mode on-container colors.
+This modifier only impacts none surface on-container tones that are equal to 10 and thus only has any impact on the light theme mode on-container colors.
 The impacted on container colors are `onPrimaryContainerTone`,`onSecondaryContainerTone`, `onTertiaryContainerTone` and `onErrorContainerTone`.

 This feature brings optional light mode expressive on-container colors to any predefined or custom `FlexTones` configuration.
 The expressive on-color in light mode containers are a new coming change to Material Design 3 ColorScheme.
-This modifier is equivalent to setting the `SeedColorScheme.fromSeeds` and its `useExpressiveOnContainerColors` property to true, when using MCU dynamic scheme variant based seeded color schemes.
+This modifier is equivalent to setting the `SeedColorScheme.fromSeeds` and its `useExpressiveOnContainerColors` property to true.

+**Usage example:**

 ```dart
 // Make a Material 3 seeded light ColorScheme, but with always